On this page

 The autism spectrum support plan must be accompanied by the sensory overview support plan HSP431 (DOC 389KB).

-A non-specific care plan HSP110 (DOC 166KB) may be completed by a health professional in consultation with parents or legal guardians for children and young people on the autism spectrum that require support and assistance in education and care services.
+An emotional wellbeing care plan HSP400 (DOC 111KB) may be completed by a health professional in consultation with parents or legal guardians for children and young people on the autism spectrum that require emotional support and assistance in education and care services.

 Health support agreement